jmMeessen/captains_aws_cjp/notes.md

 - Deploy the application: `./run_ansible.sh`.

 ## Setting up the environment
-- use the IP (or DNS name) in the browser
+- use the IP (or DNS name) in the browser.
+Note that both CJOC and CM are "listening" on the default HTTP port (via an IPtable redirection).
-  - use port `8888` to connect to CJOC
-  - use port `8080` to connect to Client Master
 - retrieve the administrator key with `./cjoc_dispay_admin_token.sh` and use it to unlock the CJOC.
 - for the license, just request a trial one.
 - to connect via SSH